-Dear Goethe University employees: Below you will find information on coronavirus-compatible occupational health and safety, which will of course be updated and extended as the situation develops.
+Dear Goethe University employees: Below you can find information on occupational health and safety in relation to the coronavirus.
+This will, of course, be updated and extended as the situation develops.

-To the extent that their tasks and technical equipment allow, and as long as their physical presence at their workplace is not required, Goethe University employees should work remotely in in home office in coordination with their supervisor until further notice.
-Employees whose presence is required for the maintenance of teaching, administration and infrastructure operation may work on site at the university under strict observance of the RKI standards.
-This includes employees in technical operations and administration, researchers and university teaching staff.
+To the extent that their tasks and technical equipment allow, and as long as their physical presence at their workplace is not required, Goethe University employees should work remotely or from home in agreement with their supervisor until further notice.
+For remote work or working from home, the fixed daily worktime applies.
+Any costs incurred in working from home or remote work can be reimbursed via decentralised funds upon application, with an itemization of these costs and the supervisor's approval.
+Employees whose presence is required in particular to maintain teaching, administration and infrastructure operations may work on site at the university under strict adherence to RKI standards.
+This includes employees in technical and administrative personnel, researchers and university teaching staff.
 Researchers are requested to give priority to research work and tasks that can be carried out remotely or from home.
-For research projects on the campuses, RKI standards also apply.
+For research projects on campus, RKI standards also apply.